 Ghana flights take you to Africa’s west coast near Togo, Burkina Faso and the Ivory Coast.
-While the country is plenty populated, it’s likely the flight to Ghana will be sparse.
+While the country is plenty populated, it’s likely the plane to Ghana will be sparse.
 This African country is still an unexplored destination by many travelers.
-Ghana is rich in history, culture, wildlife and landscape and tourists will feel the warmth of the people within seconds of disembarking the Ghana flight.
+Ghana is rich in history, culture, wildlife and landscape and tourists will feel the warmth of the people within seconds of disembarking the plane.

 Most flights to Ghana land in Accra, the country’s capital city and the most populated region on the Gulf of Guinea.
 Accra offers travelers typical city accommodations including an expansive restaurant and nightlife scene.